Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model: Method

-\item[(c) Questions and answers]\mbox{}\\ If ambiguity remains in the generated RAP, the LLM and humans interact to collect additional information.
-The LLM generated questions to disambiguate the RAP, and humans entered their answers.
-The questions were based on the analysis results of (b) Analysis.
-This process was realized by the following description in the prompt: "Please collect the information you suggested in the b) analysis that should be added to the RAP by asking questions.
+\item[(c) Questions and Answers]\mbox{}\\ If the ambiguity is still in the generated RAP, the LLM and humans interact to collect additional information.
+The LLM generates questions to disambiguate the RAP, and humans then enter their answers.
+The questions are based on the results of analysis in (b) Analysis.
+This process is realized by the following description in the prompt.
+"Please collect the information you suggested in the b) analysis that should be added to the RAP by asking questions.
 I will provide the information for your question.
 If you have no questions, please output 'none'."
-Multiple questions may be outputted simultaneously, and a human can input multiple answers simultaneously.
-Humans can refuse to answer difficult questions.
-The information obtained in this process was used to generate the RAP again, and the proposed processes (a--c) were repeated until the final RAP was obtained.
+Note that multiple questions may be output at the same time, and the human can input multiple answers also at the same time.
+The human can refuse to answer questions that are difficult to answer.
+The information obtained in this process is used to generate RAP again, and the proposed processes (a-c) are repeated until the final RAP is output.

 \end{description}